Dreamown/im2mesh_matlab/README.md

 You can cite this work as follows for now.
 I will probably put a DOI here in March.

 Jiexian Ma (2025).
-Im2mesh (2D image to finite element meshes) (https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-meshes), MATLAB Central File Exchange.
-Retrieved January 30, 2025.
+Im2mesh (2D image to finite element mesh) (https://www.mathworks.com/matlabcentral/fileexchange/71772-im2mesh-2d-image-to-finite-element-mesh), MATLAB Central File Exchange.
+Retrieved February 3, 2025.

 ## Acknowledgments